-A 4.0 B- 2.7 D+ 1.3
+Α 4.0 B- 2.7 D+ 1.3

 A- 3.7 C+ 2.3 D 1.0

-B+ 3.3 С 2.0 D- 0.7
+B+ 3.3 C 2.0 D- 0.7

 В 3.0 C- 1.7 F 0.0

 - F Failure.
 Recorded if a student fails a course, or the student does not complete the course and does not officially withdraw. - S Satisfactory. (non-punitive) Recorded in courses where conventional grades are not given and the work is satisfactory, or the student has elected to take a class under the satisfactory-no credit (S-NC) option, and the grade earned was "A" through "C".
-Not applicable to Master's or Specialist degree programs and not counted in Dean's List decisions. - NC No Credit. (non-punitive) Recorded in courses where conventional grades are not given and the work is unsatisfactory, or if work is "C-" through "F" under the satisfactory-no credit option. - I Incomplete.
+Not applicable to Master's or Specialist degree programs and not counted in the minimum 12 hours for Dean's List decisions. - NC No Credit. (non-punitive) Recorded in courses where conventional grades are not given and the work is unsatisfactory, or if work is "C-" through "F" under the satisfactory-no (S-NC) credit option. - Incomplete.
 Computed in the GPA as "F" until removed.
 Incomplete is given only if the student cannot complete the course work because of clearly unavoidable circumstances.
-The instructor will submit a statement of the reasons for the Incomplete and the requirements for removing it, to the Dean's Office and to the Office of Records & Registration.
-The work of the course must be completed and a grade reported to the Office of Records & Registration before the end of the sixth week of the next regular semester following the semester or session in which the Incomplete was incurred, except for the semester of graduation when the grade must be submitted within two weeks after the graduation date.
-Unless a grade has been reported within the specified period or an extension of time submitted in writing to the Office of Records & Registration by the faculty member of record or his/her Dean, the "I" grade will be changed to an "F." That grade may not be changed to a passing grade at a future time. - IP In Progress. (non-punitive) Normally used for graduate students and Honors courses (395 & 499).
-The instructor will submit a statement of the reasons for the In Progress and the requirements for removing it to the Dean's Office and to the Office of Records & Registration.
+The instructor will submit a statement of the reasons for the Incomplete and the requirements for removing it to the Dean's Office and to the Records and Registration Office.
+The work of the course must be completed and a grade reported to the Records and Registration Office before the end of the sixth week of the next regular semester following the semester or session in which the Incomplete was incurred, except for the semester of graduation when the grade must be submitted within two weeks after the graduation date.
+Unless a grade has been reported within the specified period or an extension of time submitted in writing to the Records and Registration Office by the faculty member of record or his/her Dean, the "I" grade will be changed to an "F." That grade may not be changed to a passing grade at a future time. - IP In Progress. (non-punitive) Normally used for graduate students and Honors courses (395 & 499).
+The instructor will submit a statement of the reasons for the In Progress and the requirements for removing it to the Dean's Office and to the Records and Registration Office.
 The work in a course graded "IP" must be completed within six months of the end of the term in which the grade was initially awarded except for graduating students who must have all previous "IP's" removed by the end of the sixth week of the semester of graduation.
 "IP's" received in the semester of graduation must be removed within two weeks after the graduation date.
-Unless a new grade has been reported within the specified period or an extension of the time submitted in writing to the Office of Records & Registration by the faculty member of record or his/her Dean, the "IP" grade will be changed to "NC".
+Unless a new grade has been reported within the specified period or an extension of the time submitted in writing to the Records and Registration Office by the faculty member of record or his/her Dean, the "IP" grade will be changed to "NC".
 That grade may not be changed to a passing grade at a future time. - W Withdrew.
 Recorded if a student officially withdrew. - AU Audit.
 No academic credit is earned (so it's not a repeat).
 Elected by the student.
 See section on Auditing of Courses.